 Once established, annual assessments provide the ability to plan and monitor the career development of each faculty member based on formal position descriptions, annual objectives, and regular assessment of achievements and needs.
 The assessment system improves our ability to match individuals to the various academic tracks and optimize their opportunities for success in whichever of the diverse faculty roles best matches their interests and talents.
 We are better able to predict faculty recruitment and development needs, to forge collaborations across units, and make realistic estimates of professional service resources for our multiple missions and responsibilities.
-The assessment process is demanding of time and energy, for departmental chairs, faculty members, and the Office of Professional Development and Faculty Affairs, but it is essential to our effort to ensure the continuing success of the School of Medicine.
+The assessment process is demanding of time and energy, for departmental chairs, faculty members, and the Faculty Affairs and Faculty Development office, but it is essential to our effort to ensure the continuing success of the School of Medicine.
 For Early or Mid-Career faculty members, the accumulation of accomplishments will assist with completion of their promotion and/or tenure applications.
 This process will also be helpful to all departments as they prepare their annual reports to the Executive Dean.

 All discussions and documents concerning the assessment of individual faculty members are strictly confidential: the only document provided to the Executive Dean or Dean's Office is the Annual Faculty Assessment Summary.
 The Dean of the Wichita campus will provide copies to the Executive Dean in Kansas City of Annual Faculty Assessments completed by his faculty members.